mco-gh/mco.dev/content/post/media/stairway.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2cZ_EFAmj08?si=5j-aEaQuRgccpgVc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This performance was part of a tribute to Led Zeppelin, at the 2012 Kennedy Center Honors ceremony.
 Backed on drums by Jason Bonham, son of late Led Zeppelin drummer
-John Bonham, the song features Anne and Nancy Wilson of Heart.
+John Bonham, the song features Anne and Nancy Wilson of Heart, an orchestra, and a spectacular choir of voices.
-Surviving members of the band, Robert Plant, Jimmy Page, and John Paul Jones look on, visibly moved by this cover of their iconic song, culminating in a spectacular choir of voices.
+Surviving members of the band, Robert Plant, Jimmy Page, and John Paul Jones look on, visibly moved by this cover of their iconic song.
-Enjoy this moving tribute to a great band and a great song.
+Enjoy this touching tribute to a great band and a great song.